kakashidinho/HQEngine/README.md

 License
 ---------------------------
-- This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+- This program is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See the file COPYING.txt included with this distribution for more information.